casefoundation/IIRMa/Readme.md

 \*Relationship Map Visualization.
-While the basis of our original Impact Investing Network Map was to display historical direct investments made into companies by investors using publicly available data, with the open source \*Relationship Map Visualization, users can
+While the basis of our original Impact Investing Network Map was to display historical direct investments made into companies by investors using publicly available data, with the open source Investment Visualization Toolkit, users can

 -   apply their own dataset for projects like visualizing local impact investment activity;